 Contributor: Art and meditation teacher Carrie Coe Phillips

-Mollie: How did you first become a Buddhist?
+Mollie: How did you come to meditation?

 Carrie: When I was a teen I was in a very troubled environment.
 I wanted to run away but I was smart enough to know I didn’t want to end up in a ditch.
 I had a friend whose mom had a safe-feeling home.
 In that family the aunt was a TM (Transcendental Meditation) trainer, and I watched as they all started getting into meditation and becoming even closer as a family.
 I took the training and found it was very simple.
 From then on, I never went back.